 The Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) provide a range of services to help you get the most out of our vast collection of materials relating to the oldest continuing culture on earth.

-The Reading Room will still be open from 11am – 3pm Monday to Friday.
 An Access Officer will be on duty and we can assist with access to the open stacks which holds our published print collection and also our photographic database which is viewed through computers in the Reading Room.

 If you are visiting us here in Canberra, it is important that you contact us beforehand so we can make sure the collections you want to visit are available.